sciencesj/MolGen_2022/README.md

 `BiocManager::install("LEA", dependencies = TRUE)`

-if you are not administrator of your computer, you can specify where the packages should be installed with the `lib` option in `install.packages()`
+if you are not administrator of your computer, or if you have trouble installing the packages, you can specify where the packages should be installed with the `lib` option in `install.packages()`